Member Education Sessions: Moving Philanthropy Beyond Land Acknowledgements

 Shawn Escoffery is the Executive Director of the Roy and Patricia Disney Family Foundation, where he leads a team committed to social justice and addressing the historical inequities that plague many lower-income communities.
-Since joining the Foundation in 2018, Shawn has led the organization through a strategy revisioning process, created a fellowship for someone who was formerly impacted by the Justice System and launched an Impact Investing portfolio with a 10% carve-out of the endowment.
-The Foundation now focuses on Criminal Justice Reform, Environmental Justice, and Affordable Housing Preservation with a trust-based approach centered in place and emphasizes lasting partnerships and capacity building.
+Since joining the Foundation in 2018, Shawn has led the organization through a strategy revisioning process, created a fellowship for someone who was formerly impacted by the Justice System, and launched an Impact Investing portfolio with a 10% carve-out of the endowment.
+The Foundation now focuses on Criminal Justice Reform, Environmental Justice, and Affordable Housing Preservation with a trust-based approach that is centered in place and emphasizes lasting partnerships as well as capacity building.
 With assets exceeding $120 million, Shawn oversees a $5 million annual grantmaking budget and is responsible for sourcing impact investments ranging from $250,000 to $1 million aimed at advancing racial and gender equity.

 Prior to joining RPDFF, Shawn directed the Inclusive Economies portfolio at the Surdna Foundation – a nationally focused family foundation with over $1 billion in assets.
 In this role, Shawn worked to support the development of robust and sustainable economies that include a wide range of businesses, equitable economic policy, and access to quality jobs.
-Shawn managed a $9.5 million annual grantmaking budget and an impact investing portfolio of over $10 million.
+Shawn managed a $9.5 million annual grantmaking budget and an impact investing portfolio over $10 million.
 As an urban planner with over 20 years of experience, Shawn has worked on community economic development and affordable housing projects across the country.

 Shawn holds a bachelor’s degree in Political Science and English Literature from Rutgers University and a Master’s of City Planning from the Massachusetts Institute of Technology.
 He also holds certificates in Communications and International Relations, Urban Redevelopment, and Effective Leadership from Carnegie Mellon University, the University of Pennsylvania, and Duke University, respectively.
 Shawn currently sits on the board of directors of The Funders Network and Hispanics in Philanthropy.